cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 Node Kb is now valued at -0.5 for player 1 action b.
 The node_util for node Q is 0.5*-1.25 for action p and -0.5*0.5 for action b = -0.875.
 Regret for playing p is -1.25 - (-0.875) = -0.375 and regret for playing b is -0.5 - (-0.875) = 0.375.
 Regret_sum updates are regret_sum[p] += -0.375*

 Strategy_sum updates are probabilities of the node player not including the opponent playing to that action.
 So after this iteration each node was updated to [0.5, 0.5] except for the bottom node Qpb, which is [0.25, 0.25] since reaching that node comes after playing p = 0.5 in node Q, so both are 0.5*0.5.

-## CFR in Code
-Code of the Vanilla version written in Java is available [here](https://www.dropbox.com/sh/82yxtuceybmf5tm/AADVmM2oWmbaebpk7X9Iyxtba?).

-### Chance CFR Algorithm
-Vanilla CFR has i iterations going through entire tree and Chance CFR has i iterations starting with a particular random deal of private cards.
-Each iteration updates nodes for both players.

-Call CFR with a single vector of cards of both players, history of plays, and each player’s reach probabilities.

-CFR returns utility of game state (initially called at root) from player 1’s perspective.
-The average of these over all the iterations from the root is the “game value”.

-Here are the steps for Chance Sampling:
-1. Check to see if at a terminal node.
-If so, return the profit from the acting player's perspective.
-2. If not terminal, create or access an information set that is the card of the node's acting player + the history up to this point.
-For example: qb.
-- Information set node call is set up with vectors for regret_sum, strategy, and strategy_sum
-3. Get strategy vector of the acting player based on the normalized regret_sum at the node.
-We also pass int he reach probability of that player getting to this node so we can keep the strategy_sum vector (reach_prob * strategy[action])
-4. Iterate over the actions, update history, and make a recursive CFR call:
-- util[a] = -cfr(cards, next_history, p0*strategy[a], p1) <-- Example for player 0
-- Negative because the next node value will be in terms of the other player
-5. Node utility is weighted sum of each strategy[a] * util[a]
-6. Again iterate over each action to update regrets
-- Regret = util[a] - node_util
-- Update the regret_sum at the infoset node for the acting player to be the regret * the reach probability of the opponent (the counterfactual part of the regrets)
-7. Return node_util

-Code including a best response function is available [here](https://www.dropbox.com/sh/82yxtuceybmf5tm/AADVmM2oWmbaebpk7X9Iyxtba?) in Java.

 ### Comparing Algorithms
 We compared four CFR algorithms (Chance Sampling, External Sampling, Vanilla, and CFR+) in terms of